Picture Don Draper’s New York.

 Of course, I was only 8!

-There were trips to The Rodeo and the Circus, boating in Central Park, exploring the museums, skating at Rockefeller Center,
+There were trips to The Rodeo and the Circus, Central Park, exploring the museums, skating at Rockefeller Center,

 Window shopping on Fifth Avenue at Christmas.